tolitius/obiwan/README.md

 ## run commands in a pipeline

-redis supports running [commands in a pipeling](https://redis.io/topics/pipelining) to speed up queries.
+redis supports [pipelining](https://redis.io/topics/pipelining) to speed up client queries.

-in order to run commands in a pipeline we can collect commands we want to run:
+in order to run queries in a pipeline we can create a set of commands at runtime:

 ```clojure
 => (def commands [(redis/hset "numbers" {"1" "one" "2" "two" "3" "three"})